Adibian/Persian-official-HifiGAN/README.md

 ## License
 This project is based on [HiFi-GAN](https://github.com/jik876/hifi-gan),
 which is licensed under the MIT License.
-The modifications for [your purpose, e.g., Persian speech synthesis, improvements] are © 2025 Majid Adibian.
+The modifications for Persian speech synthesis are © 2025 Majid Adibian.